 Positives vs Negatives

-The biggest aspect you need to think about is the cost.
-Is the price you have to pay for gastric sleeve surgery worth the reward.
-Think about happiness, obesity-related health risks, confidence, motivation, and achieving weight loss.
+The biggest aspect you need to think about when thinking if gastric sleeve is worth it is your future.
+Do the financial costs and possible risks outweigh the benefits of gastric sleeve surgery.
+Think about future savings, happiness, obesity-related health problems, confidence, motivation, obesity death rates, and achieving weight loss.

 Gastric sleeve surgery can be expensive without insurance covering a majority of the cost.
 Even with insurance, it can still be pricey.
-There are additional self-pay options like gastric sleeve in Mexico which starts at $4,795.
+There are additional self-pay options like gastric sleeve in Mexico starting at $4,595.

 There are also financing options regardless of where you get surgery.
 Here are some resources for gastric sleeve financing.